Scandinavian Airlines flight delays and cancellations

 Information about online check-in

-When flying with Scandinavian Airlines, the online check-in policy is that a customer may check in as far back as 22 hours prior to takeoff or as close as 1 hour before takeoff.
+When flying with Scandinavian Airlines, the online check-in policy is that a customer may check in as far back as 22 hours before takeoff or as close as 1 hour before takeoff.
 As with many international airlines, there are sometimes exceptions to the rule, so it’s best to confirm it with them before your flight.
-If the check-in can be done online it is always advisable to take this option as it’s the most efficient.
+If the check-in can be done online, it is always advisable to take this option as it’s the most efficient.
 They also have an app to make check-in even easier.

 Had flight problems with Scandinavian Airlines?

-Flightright takes care of your rights in the event of flight delays, cancellations and overbooking and is committed to ensuring that you receive your compensation from the airline.
+Flightright takes care of your rights in the event of flight delays, cancellations, and overbooking and is committed to ensuring that you receive your compensation from the airline.